deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15633/index.md

 > </details>

-> Table 1 presents the performance results of different models on the LongBench benchmark in real-world settings, comparing various data selection methods and their impact on instruction following and long context understanding.
+> Table 1 presents the quantitative results of the LongBench benchmark in real-world settings, comparing different data selection methods and their impact on model performance across various tasks.

 {{< table-caption >}}